-A CAUTION The coolant heater must not be operated while the cooling system is empty or when the engine is running or damage to the heater will occur.
+ACAUTION The coolant heater must not be operated while the cooling system is empty, when ball values are closed or when the engine is running or damage to the heater will occur.

 Figure 6-4 shows a typical coolant heater.
 Connect the heater to a source of power that will be on during the time the engine is not running.
 Be sure the supply voltage and circuit amperage is correct for the heater element rating.